CroosRRAF/Edu-pro/Docs/client/PHASE_PLAN.md

 ### **Phase 2 Completion Criteria**

+- [ ] School onboarding wizard completed and tested
+- [ ] Grade creation (1-14) and classroom auto-allocation working
 - [ ] All admin CRUD operations working
+- [ ] School type validation enforced for student registration
+- [ ] Examination creation and scheduling functional
 - [ ] All student self-service features working
-- [ ] Teacher can manage classes and attendance
+- [ ] Teacher can manage classes and attendance with finalization
 - [ ] Coach can manage sports and events
 - [ ] Librarian can manage books and transactions
+- [ ] Course module management within course details
 - [ ] All forms have validation
 - [ ] All pages have loading states
 - [ ] All pages have error handling